crystal-discord/crystal-discord.github.io/README.md

-# crystal-discord.github.io
+# Crystal Website

-Website for Crystal.
-WIP
+Website for the Crystal bot, and community.
+Work in progress!